cziur/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 Simple rock, paper, scissors game.
-For now only works with console.
+Only works in console for now, one game per refresh.